 Dr. Daniele Wikoff is the Director of ToxStrategies’ Health Sciences Practice and is based in Asheville, North Carolina.
-She specializes in the practice of evidence-based methods in support of hazard risk assessment applications.
+She specializes in the use of evidence-based methods in support of hazard and risk assessment applications.
 Dr. Wikoff has led the firm’s initiatives to integrate evidence-based methods as part of safety assessments for food ingredients and contaminants, industrial chemicals, and consumer products.
-She has successfully implemented a turn-key process for conducting systematic assessments at ToxStrategies, with a work flow facilitated by the combination of an experienced multidisciplinary team and use of systematic review software and tools.
+She has successfully implemented a turn-key process for conducting systematic assessments at ToxStrategies, with a workflow facilitated by the combination of an experienced multidisciplinary team and use of systematic review software and tools.
 She has experience applying these methods to a wide range of agents (e.g., caffeine, TCE, TCDD, low-calorie sweeteners, sunscreens/oxybenzone), across evidence streams (human, experimental animal, mechanistic—including the key characteristics of carcinogens), to heterogeneous data sets (e.g., epidemiological data and high-throughput data), for a variety of outcomes (e.g., endocrine disruption, carcinogenicity).
-Dr. Wikoff is well versed in frameworks from Cochrane, IOM, NTP-OHAT, EPA-TSCA and IRIS, EFSA/ECHA, and others—as well as tools and software—that are used to manage and facilitate the review process.
+Dr. Wikoff is well versed in frameworks and guidance from authorities around the world, including NTP-OHAT, EPA-TSCA and EPA-IRIS, EFSA/ECHA, IOM, GRADE, Cochrane, and others—as well as tools and software—that are used to manage and facilitate the systematic review process.

+Dr. Wikoff’s experience as a practitioner of both risk assessment and systematic review allows for a unique area of expertise in the evolving field of evidence-based toxicology.
+Dr. Wikoff has diverse experience in applying systematic mapping (scoping reviews) and systematic reviews as platforms for facilitating risk assessment, including development of health-based benchmarks.
 She also routinely uses computational approaches to identify and evaluate evidence, integrating data from databases such as ToxRefDB and ToxCast/Tox21.
-Dr. Wikoff regularly employs both qualitative (e.g., AOP-based integration) and quantitative integration techniques (e.g., meta-analyses, Bayesian/meta-regression) to characterize hazard, points of departure, estimates of relative potency, and dose-response relationships.
-She is the lead author on a published framework for quantitatively integrating mechanistic data using the key characteristics of carcinogens.
+Dr. Wikoff regularly employs both qualitative (e.g., AOP-based integration) and quantitative integration techniques (e.g., meta-analyses, Bayesian/meta-regression) to characterize hazards, points of departure, estimates of relative potency, and dose-response relationships.
+She is the lead author on a published framework for quantitatively integrating mechanistic data using the key characteristics of carcinogens and has experience with application of the key characteristics for endocrine and reproductive toxicants.
+Her expertise extends to the topic-specific application of various organizational concepts for mechanistic data, including key characteristics, adverse outcome pathways, and mode of action.
 Dr. Wikoff has particular interest in methods development related to the definition and evaluation of data quality, and how elements of internal, construct, and external validity can be used to transparently inform conclusions and provide critical information to decision makers.